iveevi/smake/README.md

 - [ ] Pre-build scripts, for cases where source code needs to be auto-generated
 - [ ] Add options for parallelizing builds
 - [ ] Easier way to define macro arguments for the compilers
+- [ ] Detect changes in included headers